Why Focus On Resilience

 Raising Resilience is about the food and feeding part of your parenting game plan.
 It is about what to feed your family, and how to fit healthy food into your busy life.
 But more importantly, this book will bring you renewed confidence in the role you play in your child’s health.

 I have worked with the most amazing parents over the years who, when they truly embrace their influence, create massive transformation in their children’s health.
-Sleep improves, focus improves, tantrums reduce, learning improves, allergies reduce, growth improves—once parents become active and educated participants in healthcare.

 The greatest tool at your disposal is food.